DEQ extends Air Pollution Forecast and Caution - Local News 8

 Due to wildfire smoke health impacts may occur, burning restrictions are in effect.

-Air quality in Southeast Idaho currently in the unhealthy for sensitive groups category and is forecast to improve slightly but may not reach levels needed to lift the forecast and caution.
+Air quality in Southeast Idaho currently in the moderate category and has improved slightly but with a red flag warning over the area Tuesday and shifting winds the reprieve from wildfire smoke is not expected to last long enough to lift burn restrictions.

 The pollutant of concern is Fine Particulate Matter (PM2.5).

-When air quality is unhealthy for sensitive groups, sensitive persons may experience health effects and should limit prolonged or heavy exertion and limit time spent outdoors.
+When air quality is moderate, air quality is acceptable; however, people who are unusually sensitive to air pollution may experience health impacts and should consider reducing prolonged or heavy exertion.

 All outdoor open burning is prohibited by the Department of Environmental Quality in accordance with local ordinances and the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.550).